 Peter C. Durhager, Executive Vice President, has served as our Chief Administrative Officer since 2003 and as President of RenaissanceRe Services Ltd. since 2004.
-Mr. Durhager is responsible for and as President on RenaissanceRes Gervices Litt.
-Sinice 2004.
-With Duringer is responsible to RenaissanceRe's Global Shared Services division, including Human Resources & Organizational Development, Marketing, Operations, Information Technology, and Administration.
-Prior to his employment at RenaissanceRe, Mr. Durhager was a co-founder and Vice Chairman, President and Chief Operating Officer of Promisant Holdings Ltd. from 2000 to 2003.
+Mr. Durhager is responsible for RenaissanceRe's Global Shared Services division, including Human Resources & Organizational Development, Marketing, Operations, Information Technology, and Administration.
+Prior to his employment at RenaissanceRe, Mr. Durhager was a co-founder and Vice Chairman, President and Chief Operating at Retrialssarteet, wit.
+Durhager was a co-tourned and vice Chairman, President and Chief Operating Officer of Promisant Holdings Ltd. from 2000 to 2003.
 Prior to that, Mr. Durhager was Chairman and CEO of Logic Communications Ltd. from 1996 until 2000.